 If you’re starting a chain, begin with #1.
 If you’re finding a card already in the chain, skip that step!

-My friend, Faye Kotsis, started an outdoor photochain while she was traveling through the Grampians National Park located in the Grampians region of Victoria, Australia.
-She had a new project for one of her online blogs: a holiday guide to the Victorian area of Australia.
+My friend, Danielle, started an outdoor photochain while she was traveling through the Grampians National Park located in the Grampians region of Victoria, Australia.
+She lives and works in downtown Houston for a truck accident law firm in Texas but her heart is in Australia.
+The National Park is her fav since it is wild, beautiful and has hardly any trucks to remind her of work.
+Along with another paralegal from the law firm, she’s working on a new project for one of their online blogs: a holiday guide to the Victorian area of Australia.
 It’s a gorgeous park with stunning vistas of the mountain ranges, as well as being one of the richest indigenous rock art sites in south-eastern Australia.
-She felt this region was perfect for photochaining and she was right.
+They felt this region was perfect for photochaining and they were right.
 The opportunities for taking great pictures in limitless with its cascading waterfalls, abundant wild life, colorful flowers, the astounding mountain views, plus lots of aboriginal art with motifs painted in numerous caves include depictions of humans, human hands, animal tracks and birds.

 - get a cheap memory card (as of June 2010, you can get a gigabyte for about two dollars.
 However, many people have an old one laying around, probably because they bought a larger one than the one that came with their camera in the first place).